python-microscopy/python-microscopy/doc/Installation.rst

 You probably want to set at least PYMEDATADIR, as the default is not particularly useful.

 You should now have a setup which works for simulation*, data analysis, & visualisation.
-Interfacing with hardware obviously requires a little more work - see ConfiguringPYMEAcquire_.
+Interfacing with hardware obviously requires a little more work - see :ref:`ConfiguringPYMEAcquire`.

-\* simulation probably won't work perfectly until you've done the EMGain calibration section of ConfiguringPYMEAcquire_.
+\* simulation probably won't work perfectly until you've done the EMGain calibration section of :ref:`ConfiguringPYMEAcquire`.